 And the third day there was a marriage in Cana of Galilee; and the mother of Jesus was there: And both Jesus was called, and his disciples, to the marriage.
 And when they wanted wine, the mother of Jesus saith unto him, They have no wine.
 Jesus saith unto her, Woman, what have I to do with thee? mine hour is not yet come.
 His mother saith unto the servants, Whatsoever he saith unto you, do it.
 And there were set there six waterpots of stone, after the manner of the purifying of the Jews, containing two or three firkins apiece.
 Jesus saith unto them, Fill the waterpots with water.
 And they filled them up to the brim.
 And he saith unto them, Draw out now, and bear unto the governor of the feast.
 And they bare it.
 When the ruler of the feast had tasted the water that was made wine, and knew not whence it was: (but the servants which drew the water knew;) the governor of the feast called the bridegroom, And saith unto him, Every man at the beginning doth set forth good wine; and when men have well drunk, then that which is worse: but thou hast kept the good wine until now.
 This beginning of miracles did Jesus in Cana of Galilee, and manifested forth his glory; and his disciples believed on him.

 In John 2, we have Jesus attending a wedding at Cana — likely the wedding of someone he knew or a family member.
-Fermented wine drinking was a normal, everyday part of Jewish life in first century Palestine.
+Fermented wine drinking was a normal, everyday part of Jewish life in first-century Palestine.
 It is not unreasonable to think that Jesus regularly drank wine.
 Attempts by Evangelicals to turn Jesus into a Welch’s-grape-juice-drinking temperance crusader are ludicrous and not supported by the Biblical text.
-No one who has studied this issues thinks that the wine served at this wedding was non-alcoholic.
-What sealed the deal for me the people at the wedding called Jesus’ wine creation good wine.
-Would first century Jews consider non-alcoholic wine “good” wine?
+No one who has studied this issue thinks that the wine served at this wedding was non-alcoholic.
+What sealed the deal for me was this: the people at the wedding called Jesus’ wine creation good wine.
+Would first-century Jews consider non-alcoholic wine “good” wine?
 Of course not.
-There is only one conclusion that an honest seeker of truth can come to: Jesus drank alcoholic wine and turned water into alcoholic wine so others could drink it.
+There is only one conclusion that an honest seeker of truth can come to: Jesus drank fermented wine and turned water into alcoholic wine so others could drink it.